cramaboule/Debloat_Windows11/README.md

 # Debloat Windows11
 ## Debloat Windows 11: Remove unnecessary Windows 11 apps

-Run the .bat file, and let the magic happens.
+Run the .bat file, drink a ☕ and let the magic happens.

 **NEW :**
 - **Windows 11 24H2, Family and Pro**